Evan McPherson

-Evan McPherson mick-FEAR-suhn; (born July 21, 1999) is an American professional football placekicker for the Cincinnati Bengals of the National Football League (NFL).
+Evan McPherson (mick-FEAR-suhn; born July 21, 1999) is an American professional football placekicker for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Florida Gators before being drafted by the Bengals in the fifth round of the 2021 NFL draft, the only kicker to be selected that year.

 During the Bengals' 2021 playoff run, McPherson tied Adam Vinatieri for most field goals made in a single postseason, with 14, and set the record for most postseason field goals made without any misses.
 Due to his clutch kicking, McPherson is nicknamed "Shooter" (after the Happy Gilmore character of a similar nickname) and "Money Mac."

-He shares the Bengals franchise record longest field goal with a 59-yard field goal he made in 2022.

 Early life

 McPherson started his football career at Fort Payne High School in Fort Payne, Alabama, where he spent four seasons as the team's kicker and punter.
-At Fort Payne, he made a 60-yard field goal and an 84-yard punt, both kicks being one yard short of the Alabama high school record.
+At Fort Payne, McPherson made a 60-yard field goal and an 84-yard punt, both kicks being one yard short of the Alabama high school record.
 He also made the first-team All-State in 2017.

 College career

-McPherson went on to play college football for the Florida Gators from 2018–2020 before choosing to forgo his senior season and enter the NFL draft.
+McPherson went on to play college football for the Florida Gators from 2018 to 2020 before choosing to forgo his senior season and enter the 2021 NFL draft.
 At Florida, McPherson was 51-of-60 (85.0%) on field goals, setting a Southeastern Conference record for career field goal percentage (minimum 50 attempts), and 149-of-150 on extra points.
 He made 5 of 8 career field goal attempts from at least 50 yards.
 In his three seasons with the Gators, the team recorded a 29–9 record and a 2–1 record in bowl games, including an Orange Bowl win in 2019.
 McPherson made all three of his field goal attempts in that game, the longest from 49 yards.

-At the time he left Florida, his career field goal percentage ranked 12th in NCAA history.
+When McPherson left Florida, his career field goal percentage ranked 12th in NCAA history.